Note

 ActivationDiscreteRelu: a linear quantizer for ReLU, clipped at value 6.

-QuantizedRelu: a trainable activation layer where the activation threshold and the max clipping value are learned.
+QuantizedRelu: a configurable activation layer where max clipping value is a parameter.

 It is also possible to define a custom quantized activation layer.
 Details are given in the section 3.
-Quantized Activation Layer Details.
+Understanding quantized activation.

 Note